 ethnic origin, citizenship status, religion, sex, sexual orientation, age, physical disabilities, veteran or marital status.”
 The Center for Student

-Success - Careers will not post positions that do not adhere to any of these guidelines.
+Success - Career Services will not post positions that do not adhere to any of these guidelines.

 Employers will offer students a safe and appropriate work environment for students.
 A private home usually is not considered appropriate for internships.